 Start your visit at the opulent Kykuit Estate, home to the multi-billion dollar Rockefeller family back in the 20th century.
 Stroll around the manicured grounds, snoop around the lavish rooms and apartments, or gaze at the many sculptures dotted around the place.

 Next up, keep the Rockefeller theme going with a visit to Rockefeller State Park Preserve.
 Hike, bike or paddle through this varied preserve that includes fields, streams, woodlands, and even trails made from old carriage roads.
 Take a moment to pause and enjoy to beauty of the Hudson Valley.

 Want to get your spook on?
 Pay homage to Irving Washington and the supernatural vibes of the town by jumping on a Sleepy Hollow Cemetery tour.
 Not for the faint of heart and not exactly kid-friendly, this tour will make even the staunchest non-believers check under their beds by the end of the night!

 Interested in US presidential history?
 Just shy of two hours north of New York is Poughkeepsie, the former home of Franklin D. Roosevelt.
 Located on the banks of the Hudson River, Poughkeepsie benefits from stunning vistas, natural elements, as well as a historic provenance.

 Begin your side trip by visiting Franklin D. Roosevelt Presidential Library and Museum.
 Educate yourself about the 32nd President at his former home, and learn more about his upbringing, time in office, and subsequent legacy.
 With gorgeous grounds leading down towards the banks of the Hudson River, you can spend a whole morning exploring and gaining knowledge at this stunning tourist attraction.

-Want to enjoy the best views of Poughkeepsie and the Hudson River?
+Want to enjoy the finest views of Poughkeepsie and the Hudson River?
 Stick on your sneakers and start strolling across the Walkway Over the Hudson State Historic Park.
 This historic and impressive feat of engineering welcomes over half a million visitors every year.
 It’s a crucial part of the larger Empire State Trail.